digitalocean/github-pr-resource/README.md

 When specifying `skip_download` the pull request volume mounted to subsequent tasks will be empty, which is a problem when you set e.g. the pending status before running the actual tests.
 The workaround for this is to use an alias for the `put` (see https://github.com/telia-oss/github-pr-resource/issues/32 for more details).

+git-crypt encrypted repositories will automatically be decrypted when the `git_crypt_key` is set in the source configuration.

 ```yaml
 put: update-status <-- Use an alias for the pull-request resource